 There is insufficient experience with the use of Quillichew ER to detect gender variations in pharmacokinetics.

 There is insufficient experience with the use of Quillichew ER to detect ethnic variations in pharmacokinetics.

 There are no specific pediatric pharmacokinetic studies for Quillichew ER.
 However, the pharmacokinetics of methylphenidate in pediatric patients 6 to 17 years old are not expected to be significantly different from adults following Quillichew ER administration.

-There is no experience with the use of Quillichew ER in patients with renal impairment.
+There is no experience with the use of Quillichew ER in patients with renal insufficiency.
 After oral administration of radiolabeled methylphenidate in humans, methylphenidate was extensively metabolized and approximately 80% of the radioactivity was excreted in the urine in the form of PPAA.
-Since renal clearance is not an important route of methylphenidate clearance, renal impairment is expected to have little effect on the pharmacokinetics of Quillichew ER.
+Since renal clearance is not an important route of methylphenidate clearance, renal insufficiency is expected to have little effect on the pharmacokinetics of Quillichew ER.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 In a lifetime carcinogenicity study carried out in B6C3F1 mice, methylphenidate caused an increase in hepatocellular adenomas and, in males only, an increase in hepatoblastomas, at a daily dose of approximately 60 mg/kg/day.
 This dose is approximately 4 times the maximum recommended human dose on a mg/m2 basis.
 Hepatoblastoma is a relatively rare rodent malignant tumor type.
 There was no increase in total malignant hepatic tumors.
 The mouse strain used is sensitive to the development of hepatic tumors, and the significance of these results to humans is unknown.